 Note: The curriculum shown is for general reference only.
 ADPC's ongoing course improvement process may lead to some changes in topics and structure.
 Please be noted that the issues on gender, children, and vulnerable groups are cross-cutting topics throughout the training course.

-The standard course fee of USD2,375 covers course tuition, registration fee, training materials, study visit, and training kit.
+The standard course fee of USD2,375 covers course tuition, registration fee, training materials, study visit, and electronic tablets shall be given to the participants for data storage and will be a part of the training kit.

 Participants will be responsible for their own travel expenses and arrangements, accommodation, airport transfers, visa application, all meals, health and accident insurance, and other personal expenses.

 Interested persons can apply as individuals although preference will be given to those sponsored by an organization.
 The application can be submitted online at www.adpc.net/apply.

 If you are selected to attend the course, the payment should be transferred to ADPC's account through a bank transfer not later than July 20, 2018.
 Otherwise, your participation will be cancelled.
 Please note that personal checks are not accepted as a form of payment.

 CBDRR is a specialized course addressing to the competency and knowledge needs of operation level practitioners who are or will be involved in the design and implementation of CBDRR projects and programs in their organizations.